 New Students should register for the University's emergency text message alert system through GullNet.
 Click "Emergency Notification System".

 SU offers a variety of exciting summer trips for new students.
-Check out the list at the New Student Experience Web site and register online through GullNet.
+Check out the Outdoor Programs Brochure and register online through GullNet.

 Many offices within Student Affairs offer special services to students with individual needs.
 Learn more here:

 All students are being asked to participate in training to help other distressed students.
 To find out how you can help increase early detection of students who are at-risk and increase help-seeking, please visit the STAND4YOU website and complete Kognito at-Risk for College Students.

 Electronic bills are generated for the fall semester in mid-July and at the beginning of December for the spring semester.
 Billing statements can be viewed by logging into GullNet > Main Menu > Bills/Payments/PayPlans/Refunds.
 For more information on methods of payment, please visit the Cashiers Office Payment Web site.